 What Is a Bite-Sized Offer?

 Now that you know why a BSO is the key to your ultimate business success, let’s talk about exactly what it is.

-A Bite-Sized Offer is small offer that allows your clients to test you out.
-It’s generally a 90-minute session with a short follow-up session via phone or Skype.
+A Bite-Sized Offer is a small offer that allows your clients to test you out.
+It’s generally a 90-minute session with a short follow-up call via phone or Skype.
 I recommend charging around $99, so that it’s a no-brainer decision for someone to hire you.

 The key to crafting the right BSO for your audience is to first identify a small, bite-sized, tangible result that you can create for your dream client.
 No, you won’t help them lose 100 pounds or rewrite their entire website, but you can create one result that will get them moving in the direction of their goals.

 Copywriter: You could could write one page on a client’s website or do a full website copy review with suggestions on how they can make each page stronger and more compelling.

 Weight-loss coach: You could help a client uncover her top triggers for overeating and suggest clear solutions to work past those issues.